kdashpez/kdashpez/_posts/2017-10-08-the-beginning.md

 I'd like to think that I'm getting closer to that idea of trying to do something impactful with my life.
 And perhaps, the simplest idea I have of that is to produce more than I consume.
 I thoroughly enjoy music, it's an integral part of my life.
 I hope not only to consume it, but actually make some music of my own one day.
 I also hope to do the same with film.
 Even more so, I think about this world and all the technology that has been developed.
 I would like to contribute to the advancement of that as well.
-Might I say (autonomous vehicles ;) )...
+Might I say, autonomous vehicles...

 While I still don't have a complete answer to what my legacy encompasses, I'd like to think that I should at least keep a record of what I did.
 That's what this website is for.
 Maybe my grandchildren